Prior to its closure, Connect Broadband promised high-speed broadband free from peak-hour slowdown.

 Latest broadband news

-High-speed customers are few and far between in our round-up of the week's NBN news.
+Data-hungry users are downloading lots of data, while new rules keep broadband flowing for fresh NBN customers in our round-up of the week's NBN news.
 Read more…